CarlosHernandez412/CMPS-3240-Cache/README.md

  *** fatal error: no such file: /sys/devices/system/cpu/cpu0/cache/index3/level...
  ```

 There is no validation to prevent the outermost for loop in `cache_info.c` to stop.
 If you got this error then it is not really an error, you just don't have an L3 cache.
+If you want to see this for yourself, try to run this program on `sleipnir`.

 ## Part 2 - Cache off